Data protection

 How can I delete my data or prevent data storage?

-3) Now click “Deactivation and deletion”.
+3) Now click on “Deactivation and deletion”.

 Legal basis